PLATINUM2025

 The Coalition for the Homeless believes that affordable housing, sufficient food, and the chance to work for a living wage are fundamental rights in a civilized society.
 Since our inception in 1981, the Coalition has worked through litigation, public education, and direct services to ensure that these goals are realized.

-For 40 years, the Coalition for the Homeless has developed and implemented humane, cost-effective strategies to end mass homelessness in New York City.
+For over 40 years, the Coalition for the Homeless has developed and implemented humane, cost-effective strategies to end mass homelessness in New York City.
 Our model programs represent solutions that can dramatically reduce the homeless population and prevent homelessness among those most at risk.

 Our renowned advocacy tirelessly fights for investments in proven, cost-effective housing-based solutions to mass homelessness.
 Our first legal victory, Callahan v.
 Carey, established the right to shelter for homeless adult men — a crucial first step in our subsequent victories on behalf of homeless women and children.
 Since then, the Coalition has won a string of legal actions including securing medically appropriate housing for people living with HIV/AIDS and ensuring the right to vote for Americans without homes.